Enrico Sibilia: Episcopate

 Pope Pius X appointed him titular Archbishop of Side on 30 July 1908.
 He was appointed as internuncio to Chile when the apostolic delegation was elevated to that rank in 1908.
 He was consecrated on 11 October 1908 by Rafael Merry del Val, Cardinal Secretary of State.
 He returned to Rome in April 1914.
 He was appointed Assistant at the Pontifical Throne that same year.
 He was a Vicar of Vincenzo Vannutelli.
 He served as Nuncio in Austria since he was appointed there on 16 December 1922.

 Cardinalate

-He was created and Cardinal Priest of Santa Maria Nova in the consistory of 16 December 1935 by Pope Pius XI.
+He was created Cardinal-Priest of Santa Maria Nova in the consistory of 16 December 1935 by Pope Pius XI.
 He received the red biretta from the president of Austria on 21 December 1935; and received the red hat from the Pope in 1936.
 He took part in the conclave of 1939 that elected Pope Pius XII.
 He was elected to the order of Cardinal-Bishops and suburbicarian see of Sabina e Poggio Mirteto on 11 December 1939.

 He died in 1948 at the age of 87 and is buried in Anagni.